Tyler-Murphy/New-Site-Warning-browser-extension/readme.md

 `content.js` runs on all pages.
 It sends queries to the back-end, `background.js`, which has access to the browser's history API, and can tell `content.js` whether a page has been visited before.
 If the page hasn't been visited before, `content.js` displays a warning on the page.

+The extension hasn't yet been published anywhere.
+To install it, clone the repository, and then follow your browser's instructions for enabling extension developer mode and installing a development extension.

 ### Development

 Development resources: